 At 20 I wanted your approval.

-At 30 I strove to succeed.
+By 30 I strove to succeed.

 At 40 I subtly sought your praises and recognition.